 - Providing $5.26 billion for the National Cancer Institute for FY 2015.
 Click here to read more.

-- Continuing to include pancreatic cancer in the Department of Defense (DoD) Peer-Reviewed Cancer Research Program (PRCRP) and providing continued funding of at least $25 million for the program.
+- Continuing to include pancreatic cancer in the Department of Defense (DoD) Peer-Reviewed Cancer Research Program (PRCRP) and providing the Senate-approved funding level of $50 million for the program.
 Click here to read more.

 - Ensuring that the provisions of the Recalcitrant Cancer Research Act are fully implemented.
 Click here to read more.